 Many senior adults suffer from more than one chronic condition.
-As a result, they rely on numerous medications to keep them healthy.
-Seniors with numerous medications may find it difficult to keep track of what to take and when to take them.
-One of the main causes of ER visits with elderly patients is adverse interactions with medications.
-A home health aide can keep careful records of all doses and make sure medications are taken when required.
+As a result, they rely on multiple medications to remain healthy.
+Seniors in such a position may find it difficult to keep track of what to take and when to take them.
+One of the primary causes of ER visits for elderly patients is adverse interactions with medications.
+A home health aide can keep careful records of all doses and ensure that medicine is taken properly and on time.

 Trouble With Personal Grooming

 Decreased mobility causes many elderly adults to have issues with personal grooming.
 Bathing and dressing, while things we take for granted, bear an added dimension of difficulty when it isn’t so easy to stand up, sit down, or stretch.
 A home health aide is trained to support these needs.

 Unable to Complete Household Tasks

 Basic chores like vacuuming, cooking, or visiting the grocery store require the ability to stand and move for long periods of time.
 These can be difficult activities for many senior adults to manage, but are a part of the service provided by a home health aide.

 Desire to Retain Independence